James A. Runde: Early years and education

 One of ten children, James Runde grew up in Sparta, Wisconsin.
 His parents Orlin and Kathleen Runde were elementary school teachers as young adults.
-They each taught all eight grades in one-room country schoolhouses in rural Wisconsin.
+They each taught all eight grades in one-room country schoolhouses in different towns of rural Wisconsin.

 While he was a student in Sparta, he held a variety of temporary jobs including radio announcer at WCOW, pickle packer at HJ Heinz, chemist at Northern Engraving Co., barracks cleaner at Fort McCoy and a newspaper deliverer.
 Following graduation from Sparta High School as co-valedictorian, he accepted a Naval Reserve Officer Training Corps (NROTC) scholarship and enrolled in the College of Engineering at Marquette University in Milwaukee.

 James Runde then served as an officer in the U.S. Navy for five years on the Naval Reactors nuclear energy staff of Admiral Rickover and was awarded the National Defense Service Medal.
 While on active duty, he attended George Washington University School of Business using the G.I.
 Bill and earned a master's degree in finance.

 James Runde has been active with his alma mater and was elected to the board of trustees of Marquette where he served together with NBA coach Doc Rivers and Packers great Willie Davis.

 Career

 Runde joined Morgan Stanley in 1974 as an Associate.
 He was promoted through the ranks, ultimately achieving the position of Vice Chairman.
 While at Morgan Stanley, Runde was a protégé of the late S. Parker Gilbert.
 His current position with Morgan Stanley is Advisory Director.

-During his long career at Morgan Stanley, he became best known for his important role in advising the United Parcel Service on its initial public offering.
+During his career that spans six decades, he became best known for his important role in advising the United Parcel Service on its initial public offering.
 He also played a key role in the privatization of Conrail and the initial public offering of China Eastern Airlines.
 Runde provided valuable strategic and financing advice to Philip Anschutz in the mergers and restructurings of the Southern Pacific/Union Pacific/Denver Rio Grande Railways.
-In addition to advising clients, Runde advises generations of younger investment bankers and gives his fellow bankers practical advice on how to handle client relationships, deals and competitors.[2]
-Based on his contributions and accomplishments, Business Insider described Runde as a "legendary banker."
+In addition to advising clients, Runde advises generations of younger investment bankers and gives his fellow bankers practical advice on how to handle client relationships, deals and competitors.
+Based on his contributions and accomplishments, Business Insider described Runde as a "legendary banker".